277 days ago

 | Flights (AMD, return) | ₹25,000 – 40,000 | ₹38,000 – 52,000 |

-| Visa on Arrival fee | JOD 40 (₹4,600) or included in Jordan Pass | JOD 40 or Jordan Pass |
+| Visa on Arrival fee | JOD 40 (₹4,500–5,300) or waived with Jordan Pass | JOD 40 or Jordan Pass |

 | Accommodation / night | ₹1,500 – 2,800 | ₹3,000 – 7,000 |